smartcloudsol/gatey/readme.txt

 Initial release.

 == Upgrade Notice ==

+= 1.7.3 =
+Update to stay aligned with the new WP Suite pricing (Free + Pro).
+The BASIC plan no longer exists; your site continues to work in Free mode unless upgraded to Pro.

 = 1.7.2 =
 Update if you use multiple Account Attribute blocks for the same attribute—each block will keep its own prefix/postfix after profile changes.